 Resource-efficient products and technologies

 Cascading use of biomass

-The Lenzing Group operates two biorefineries: one in Lenzing (Austria) and one in Paskov (Czech Republic).
-As depicted in figure “Highly efficient use of the raw material wood at the Lenzing Group’s biorefineries”, Lenzing biorefinery technology converts wood into pulp, biobased co-products and energy.
-Lenzing markets the valuable co-products, like LENZING™ Acetic Acid Biobased, furfural, xylose, soda or lignosulfonate, to other industries, thereby making a major contribution to optimum utilization of the natural resources wood.
-As for energy, the biorefineries are energetically self-sufficient.
+The Lenzing Group operates three biorefineries: one in Lenzing (Austria) and one in Paskov (Czech Republic) and one in Indianapolis (Brazil).
+As depicted in the figure below, Lenzing biorefinery technology converts wood into pulp, biobased co-products and energy.
+Lenzing sells the valuable biorefinery products, such as LENZING™ Acetic Acid Biobased, LENZING™ Furfural Biobased, xylose, LENZING™ Soda Ash or LENZING™ Magnesium-Lignosulfonate Biobased, to other industries, thereby making a major contribution to the maximum utilization of wood.
+The biorefineries are self-sufficient in terms of energy.
 The surplus renewable energy (steam and electricity) that is produced is supplied as renewable energy for on-site use in fiber production and other purposes.
 This is a prime example of the cascading use of biomass and 100 percent utilization of wood without generating any waste.